 The Hound falling off a cliff: How ‘Game of Thrones’ jumped the shark

-So unless we get the real skinny from the players on set before I write the next paragraph, let’s theorize.
+So unless we get the real skinny from the players on set before we get to the next paragraph, let’s theorize.
 How did Game of Thrones‘s quality control go missing on the wrong side of the Wall?
 The answer may surprise you.

 You win or you die